-ACRRM strongly encourages the Committee to take a health lens to its deliberations for this inquiry, to improve and ensure appropriate policy settings and funding arrangements for infrastructure that supports rural health services.
-While Australia enjoys some of the best healthcare in the world and a guarantee for universal access to healthcare through the Medicare system, this can only be realised if people are able to access the care they need, from an appropriately trained and available workforce.
+With this in mind, ACRRM strongly encourages the Committee to take a health lens to its deliberations for this inquiry, to improve and ensure appropriate policy settings and funding arrangements for Local Governments and between different levels of governments to adequately and appropriately support rural health services.
+While Australia enjoys some of the best healthcare in the world and a guarantee for universal access to healthcare through the Medicare system, this can only be realised if people are able to access the care they need, from an appropriately trained and available workforce in rural Australia.

 The rural health workforce shortage persists throughout Australia, negatively impacting both the ability for people in these areas to access necessary services and their health outcomes.
 Attracting a health workforce to rural and remote communities requires the presence of adequate local infrastructure and vibrant communities where practitioners and their families can settle for the long term.
+There is a critical role for local governments, and in the coordination and prioritisation of funding between levels of government to ensure these factors.

 Firstly, it is essential to ensure that rural clinicians have appropriate, safe and adequately equipped facilities to practice in, that are suitable for the care that needs to be provided to their patients.
 Appropriate clinical environments require adequate and coordinated infrastructure investment from governments to establish, modernise and maintain them for the benefit of rural and remote communities.
-Funding for health infrastructure projects in rural and remote areas must be prioritised across governments.
+As such, funding for health infrastructure projects in rural and remote areas must be prioritised across governments.

 Secondly, the availability of appropriate and secure housing is often a particular challenge in rural communities.
 Indeed, the Regional Australia Institute (RAI) have found that 'regional housing approvals are 20% lower than the early 2000s and failing to keep pace with population growth'.
-However, without somewhere to live that is safe and affordable, rural communities will not attract medical professionals or be seen as a long term option for practitioners and their families.
+However, without somewhere to live that is safe and affordable, rural communities will not attract medical professionals or be seen as a long-term option for practitioners and their families.
 This must be recognised and addressed in infrastructure planning, housing initiatives and government reforms (for example, the National Housing Accord), to prioritise areas and projects where there are critical shortages in rural and remote Australia.

-Lastly, it is also essential to ensure that infrastructure projects are planned and funded to meet other social and economic needs of families in rural and remote areas, such as childcare centres, schools, community and sporting facilities.
+It is also essential to ensure that infrastructure projects are planned and funded to meet other social and economic needs of families in rural and remote areas, such as childcare centres, schools, community and sporting facilities.
 This will ensure strong, vibrant communities that will attract and support rural health care professionals while they support their communities.